3ffy/deter.js/README.md

 The plugin is ready to handle sequence, but the gateway plugin used to generated canevas is not made to provide multiple kind of results.
 I need to improve that part to be able to "plug" multiple solution and not only the `identicon5` one.
 With the sequence result, i would like to generate a mini graph so the user will be able to see more clearly if the password is misstyped or not than with identicons.

-> This plugin is made with love, please give it some love back !
+> This plugin is made with love, please give it some love back :heart:!